sebwinte/cc2/README.md

 ```
 my-cool-video--low--webm--ogv.mp4
 ```
 After the process has finished, your .mp4 video is now available in a .webm and .ovg format with a low compression rate.
+Choose at least one container flag in order to start the process.
+The default video compression then will be ```medium```.

 cc2-flags
 ---------